“History is our inheritance. He who cannot draw on three thousand years is living hand to mouth.” — Goethe

 Ampersand Guild members get:

-All of this for just $60 a year!
-That’s just $5 a month.
+All of this for just $50 a year!
+That’s less than $5 a month.
 Think about what you spend five dollars on each month.
 A visit and a half to Starbucks?
 Something from Five Below?
 Surely the wisdom of the ages is worth at least that to you.

 Praise for the newsletter: